The last band to play at The Square was Eddie & The Hot Rods.

 The Square Strict admission policy

-If anyone drove past the Square when the doors opened they would have noticed a queue on the steps.
+If anyone drove past the Square when the doors opened they would have noticed a long queue on the steps.

 The queue was caused by a strict admission policy.

 The customer had to prove how old they were and a coloured band was placed on their wrist, denoting if they could drink alcohol.